sbma44/cheerlights-arduino-python/README.md

 ===============================

-This code allows for control logic of a GE Color Effects string of lights to be moved to Python, making it easier to manipulate animations and other events.
+This code allows for control logic of a GE Color Effects string of lights to be moved to Python, making it easier to manipulate and develop animations.

-At the moment the serial link allows for about 23 FPS (theoretical max for the GECE control protocol is closer to 30), though this is only for hue or intensity control -- not both.
-I'm hoping to improve this.
+At the moment the serial link allows for about 23 FPS.
+As per http://www.deepdarc.com/2010/11/27/hacking-christmas-lights/ the theoretical max refresh rate for the GECE protocol for a string of length 50 is 24 FPS.
+So, not too bad.
+It's possible that superior performance could be achieved by removing the ACK step and simply delaying execution.
+But it's probably not worth the minimal gains.

+Please note that all of this code assumes a string of length 50.
+Some GECE strings are 36 nodes long.
+You'll need to do a little editing to get this code to work with them.